Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 Back to Sogod Bay, Whale Shark Bay

 Whale shark, Rhincodon typus of its scientific name, is protected since 1998 in the Philippines.
 It is important to keep in mind that it is a rare and threatened species.
-In 2016, it went from "vulnerable" to "endangered" status. on the IUCN red list (International Union for Conservation of Nature).
+In 2016, it went from "vulnerable" to "endangered" status on the IUCN red list (International Union for Conservation of Nature).

 In the Philippines, it is called butanding, tiki-tiki, tuki or tawiki according to the regions.
-The waters of the archipelago are frequented by more than 1,950 specimens, according to the Philippine research institute LaMaVe (Large Marine Vertebrates)This makes it one of the largest known whale shark populations in the world.
+The waters of the archipelago are frequented by more than 1,950 specimens, according to the Philippine research institute LaMaVe (Large Marine Vertebrates), which makes it one of the largest known whale shark populations in the world.

 To hope to see a whale shark, you can force fate a little by going at the right time of the year in areas that it is used to frequent.